Beskidenverein: Beskidenverein in Czechoslovakia

 After the fall of Austria-Hungary, the activity of the association continued, even in Czechoslovakia.
-Separated from the Polish sections by the border, the Czechoslovakian Beskidenverein became practically and formally an independent organization, (Note: The Czechoslovak authorities demanded that the Beskidenverein (like other German organizations) limit its activities to the territory of Czechoslovakia, otherwise it was threatened with liquidation.
+Separated from the Polish sections by the border, the Czechoslovak Beskidenverein became practically and formally an independent organization, (Note: The Czechoslovak authorities demanded that the Beskidenverein (like other German organizations) limit its activities to the territory of Czechoslovakia, otherwise it was threatened with liquidation.
 Changes to the statute were necessary.) although it still cooperated with colleagues operating in Poland (Beskidenverein discounts were honored on both sides of the border).
-The main headquarters of the Czechoslovakian part of the association became Moravian Ostrava.
+The main headquarters of the Czechoslovak part of the association became Moravian Ostrava.

 After World War I, the section in Frýdlant nad Ostravicí ceased to operate, but new ones emerged in places like Fryštát, Kopřivnice, Karviná, and Jablunkov (the latter operated only for a few years), and later also in Fulnek.
-There were two sections in Cieszyn – on the Czechoslovakian and Polish sides.
-In 1926, the Beskidenverein sections in Czechoslovakia gathered around 3,500 members (not much fewer than in Poland); the most numerous were from Cieszyn (the former headquarters of pre-war Beskidenverein, which remained on the Czechoslovakian side of the border) and Vítkovice.
+There were two sections in Cieszyn – on the Czechoslovak and Polish sides.
+In 1926, the Beskidenverein sections in Czechoslovakia gathered around 3,500 members (not much fewer than in Poland); the most numerous were from Cieszyn (the former headquarters of pre-war Beskidenverein, which remained on the Czechoslovak side of the border) and Vítkovice.

 The Beskidenverein in Czechoslovakia also published its own magazine, with a name reminiscent of the pre-war one – Mitteilungen des Beskidenvereines.
 Sitz des Hauptvereines Mähr-Ostrau.
 Sometimes, in promoting tourism, it resorted to modern means – for example, in 1933, a silent film Wir und die Beskiden was presented in Moravian Ostrava.
 Competitions with mountain themes were also organized by Beskidenverein to encourage hiking.

 At the time of the creation of Czechoslovakia, Beskidenverein was one of the largest tourist organizations in the country.
 Its role remained significant throughout the entire period of the Republic, however, similar to in the Polish Republic, the association's activities sometimes met with reluctance and suspicion from the authorities, to which German activists reacted similarly.
-Nationalistic accents, which Beskidenverein never fully wanted to abandon, created constant conflicts, as did matters of signage and markings – under pressure from Czechoslovakian authorities, Germans were forced to replace German descriptions with bilingual ones, but they did so with great resistance.
+Nationalistic accents, which Beskidenverein never fully wanted to abandon, created constant conflicts, as did matters of signage and markings – under pressure from Czechoslovak authorities, Germans were forced to replace German descriptions with bilingual ones, but they did so with great resistance.